5 Steps To Give Constructive Feedback

 Informing the employee with its shortcomings is not specific enough and very demotivating.
 A good coach-manager describes the issue accompanied with all necessary details to give a thorough explanation of what the different drives of the problem are.
 Make sure to get straight to the point instead of beating around the bush and dragging other semi-related incidents into the conversation.
 The feedback needs to be timely while still fresh in the mind of the employee and don’t come up with outdated situations.
 It has to be properly prepared to provide the employee with facts and statistics.
-The chance of having employees going into defense mode will decrease significantly when implementing these tips.
+The chance of having employees going into defence mode will decrease significantly when implementing these tips.

-Describe the consequences
+Step 2: Describe the consequences

 Make sure to explain the consequences of the other person’s behaviour and what impact it has on the rest of the team.
 This will help the employee to understand the actual feedback that he/she is receiving.
 Share your feelings and let the team member know what your thoughts are on this by giving examples of how you and others are affected.
 In this way, there’s a bigger chance of receiving more understanding from the employee’s side.

-Let the employee respond
+Step 3: Let the employee respond

 Give the team member enough freedom to respond on what you just shared.
 Remaining silent and meeting the person’s eye are signals that you are waiting for an answer.
 When the employee is a bit hesitant to respond, come up with an open question to get some insights of his/her feelings such as:

 When you get to the point of sharing suggestions, make it helpful by adding relevant examples such as:

 - “What I would suggest is, rather than telling John that you're not interested in all the details, you can try asking him specific questions about the information you are most interested in ."